-Coupling and efficiency: In an energy transformation, tr, coupling occurs between processes, if a coupling mechanism allows work to be performed on the endergonic or uphill output process (work per unit time is power; dW/dt [J/s] = P{out} [W]; with a positive partial Gibbs energy change) driven by the exergonic or downhill input process (with a negative partial Gibbs energy change).
+Coupling and efficiency: Coupling occurs in an energy transformation between processes, if a coupling mechanism allows work to be performed on the endergonic or uphill output process (work per unit time is power; dW/dt [J/s] = $P{out}$ [W]; with a positive partial Gibbs energy change) driven by the exergonic or downhill input process (with a negative partial Gibbs energy change).
 At the limit of maximum efficiency of a completely coupled system, the (negative) input power equals the (positive) output power, such that the total power equals zero at an efficiency of 1.
 If the coupling mechanism is disengaged, the output process becomes independent of the input, and both proceed in their downhill direction (Fig. 2).